dinkzilla/mdl-ext/src/bordered-fields/readme.md

 </div>
 ```

 &nbsp;4.
-Optionally embed icons and/or buttons inside a bordered field by adding the CSS classes
+Optionally embed icons and/or buttons into a bordered field by adding the CSS classes
 `mdlext-bordered-fields__icon-left` and `mdlext-bordered-fields__icon-right` respectively.
 ```html
   <div class="mdl-textfield mdl-js-textfield mdl-textfield--floating-label mdlext-bordered-fields__icon-left mdlext-bordered-fields__icon-right">